yaronf/I-D/STAR/draft-ietf-acme-star.md

 Communication between
 the NDC and the DNO (the STAR interface) is out of scope of this document.
-It may take the form described in [[I-D.sheffer-saag-star-request]], some other online protocol, or may even be through manual generation of the CSR.
+It may take the form described in [I-D.sheffer-acme-star-request], some other online protocol, or may even be through manual generation of the CSR.

 The following subsections describe the three main phases of the protocol: